Bitbol-Lab/fitness-landscapes/README.md

 # fitness-landscapes

-Repository for 'Impact of population size on early adaptation in rugged fitness landscapes' (2023) by R. Servajean and A.-F. Bitbol available here: https://royalsocietypublishing.org/doi/full/10.1098/rstb.2022.0045 and 'Impact of spatial structure on evolution in rugged fitness landscapes' by R. Servajean, A. Alexandre and A.-F. Bitbol (in preparation).
+Repository for 'Impact of population size on early adaptation in rugged fitness landscapes' (2023) by R. Servajean and A.-F. Bitbol available here: https://royalsocietypublishing.org/doi/full/10.1098/rstb.2022.0045 and 'Impact of spatial structure on early and long-term adaptation in rugged fitness landscapes' by R. Servajean, A. Alexandre and A.-F. Bitbol (in preparation).

 ## Getting started ##